 Once the cover is removed, you’ll be able to see the exposed filter housing.

 The next step is to drain the oil filter.

-For this part, I grabbed by MotivX drain tool and screwed it into the filter housing.
+For this part, I grabbed my MotivX drain tool and screwed it into the filter housing.

-Once that is done, place the tubing into your oil catch pan and loosen the bottom portion of the drain tool.
-This will allow to old oil to drain through the tube.
+Once that is done, place the tubing into your oil catch pan and tighten the bottom portion of the drain tool.
+This will allow the old oil to drain through the tube.

 If you didn’t buy the MotivX kit, you’ll most likely have a plastic piece that looks similar to the one above.

 Place your oil catch pan beneath the filter and be ready for the oil to drain as soon as you insert the plastic tool.

 Next, its time to remove the filter housing.

 Using your filter wrench, extension and ratcheting wrench, remove the oil filter housing.